 Choose a month to travel and discover the best places to visit at that time of year...

 Compass is an online travel magazine, designed to inspire and inform...

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

-Discover the magnificent temples and remote villages of Burma (Myanmar) in style, staying at the Belmond Governor’s Residence in Rangoon (Yangon), followed by a 7-night cruise along the majestic Irrawaddy river aboard the luxurious Road to Mandalay.
-Lined with ancient palaces and pagodas, a cruise along this astonishing river is perhaps the most pleasurable way to experience Burma, to feel its pulse, live its legends and understand its history.
+Discover the magnificent temples and remote villages of Burma (Myanmar) in style, staying at the Belmond Governor’s Residence in Rangoon (Yangon), followed by a 4-night cruise along the Irrawaddy river aboard the luxurious Belmond Road to Mandalay.

 View more climate information & imperial units